psamedy/informationtheory/README.md

 3. Electronic Medical Records - Diagnosis Codes (Amy)
 4. Open Data Sets (Kaggle) - Patrick

-Readmissions: Promise of Information Theory (IT) as a compliment to traditional measures
+Promise of Information Theory (IT) as a compliment to traditional measures:
 5. How does IT differ from parametric/non-parametric measures

-Analysis
+Analysis:
 6. EHR Example: Mutual Information
 7. Amy's Python output
 8. Kaggle Example: Conditional Entropy